0sunnyrain0/EARFCNtool/README.md

 # EARFCNtool
-In this branch, we follow the agile and lean development rule. as a result, we will push the software iteratively!
+In this branch, i follow the agile and lean development rule.
+As a result, i will push the software iteratively!